achinepalli/Voter-Turnout-Scorer/README.md

 # Voter-Turnout-Scorer
-Creates an ordinal ranking of voting propensity from a given voter file.
+Rule based method to calculate voter propensity score from a given voter file.
+Voters are given points for voting, with increased points for pariticpation in sparse turnout elections.
+These points are then normamlized amongst each registration cohort.
 Improves on existing methods by imputing recent registerants' scores using bayesian inference.